pombredanne/fuckitruby/README.md

   it looks for the local variables in the offending scope using [binding_of_caller](https://github.com/banister/binding_of_caller),

-  it uses lewenstein distance to find the most probable fix, thanks [hotwater](https://github.com/colinsurprenant/hotwater)
+  it uses levenshtein distance to find the most probable fix, thanks [hotwater](https://github.com/colinsurprenant/hotwater)

   it uses [parser](https://github.com/whitequark/parser/) to find the exact locations of name uses in the method